greeny277/inductive_logic_programming/doc/notizen.md

 Regarding to @van1993subsumption not all three properties can be fulfilled at the same time.
 Therefore the third one is not considered.
-The set of operators shown in \ref{fig:refinement_operator} is finite and complete but redundant (see Figure \ref{fig:prop_refinment_op}).
+The set of operators shown in Figure \ref{fig:refinement_operator} is finite and complete but redundant (see Figure \ref{fig:prop_refinment_op}).

 \begin{figure}[H]